Summary

 Wikipedia

-Michael J. Rogers (born June 2, 1963) is an American politician who served as the U.S. representative for Michigan’s 8th congressional district from 2001 to 2015.
-A Republican, he is a former law enforcement officer and chaired of the United States House Permanent Select Committee on Intelligence from 2011 to 2015.
+Michael J. Rogers (born June 2, 1963)[1] is an American law enforcement officer and politician who served as the U.S. representative for Michigan’s 8th congressional district from 2001 to 2015.
+A member of the Republican Party, he chaired the United States House Permanent Select Committee on Intelligence from 2011 to 2015.

-After retiring from the U.S. House, Rogers was hired by CNN as its national security news expert.[1]
-He also served as an executive producer for the CNN program Declassified: Untold Stories of American Spies.[1]
-Rogers is the Republican nominee in the 2024 United States Senate election in Michigan.[2]
+After retiring from the U.S. House, Rogers was hired by CNN as a national security commentator.[2]
+He was also executive producer for the CNN program Declassified: Untold Stories of American Spies.[2]
+Rogers was the Republican nominee in the 2024 United States Senate election in Michigan, narrowly losing to Democratic nominee Elissa Slotkin.[3][4]

 Early life and career